enigmosity/learn-aws/developer-associate/exam-questions.md

 ## VPC

 - VPC flow logs is a feature that enables capturing of information about the IP traffic to and from network interfaces in VPC

+## CloudFront

+- for web distributions, to control how long objects stay in a CloudFront cache before CloudFront forwards another request to the origin
+    - configure origin to add a `Cache-Control` or `Expires` header field to each object
+    - specify a value or minimum TTL in CloudFront cache behaviours
+    - use the default value of 24 hours
+- to require HTTPS between viewers and CloudFront, specify either
+    - *Redirect HTTP to HTTPS*
+        - viewers can use both protocols, GET and HEAD requests are automatically redirected to HTTPS requests, CloudFront returns HTTP 301 (moved permanently) along with the new HTTPS URL.
+The viewer then resubmits the request to CloudFront using the HTTPS URL.
+        - for other HTTP requests, responses with a HTTP 907 (temporary redirect), ensuring the same message gets sent (for HTTP 1.1 or above)
+    - *HTTPS only*
+        - change the origin protocol policy for applicable origins
+        - HTTPS only means CloudFront uses only HTTPS to communicate with custom origin
+        - Match Viewer means CloudFront communicates with custom origin using HTTP or HTTPS depending on the protocal of the viwer request.
+- allows for very high GET performance.
+Using CloudFront, users can access data locally with low-latency and high throughput from the nearest POP.
+Also results in a decrease in the number of read requests directly to S3 buckets

 ## Other